Great Ouseburn: Governance

 An electoral ward in the name of Ouseburn exists.
 This ward stretches south to Moor Monkton with at total population taken at the 2011 census of 3,675.

+Until 1974, Ouseburn was part of the West Riding of Yorkshire.
+Great Ouseburn was an administrative centre; during 1828 it was the headquarters of the Great Ouseburn Gilbert Union comprising 40 parishes.
+In 1854 it was replaced by the Great Ouseburn Poor Law Union.
+The Great Ouseburn Union workhouse building was built in 1856-7 and the infirmary was built in 1891.
+In 1894, the Poor Law Union was replaced by a rural district, also named Great Ouseburn.
+In 1938, the rural districts were reorganised and it became part of Nidderdale Rural District.
+In 1974, it became part of the Borough of Harrogate in the newly created county of North Yorkshire.
+In 2023, the borough was abolished and it is now administered by the unitary North Yorkshire Council.

 Community

 Great Ouseburn was designated a conservation area on 17 March 1994, the boundary roughly runs from the southern end of the village either side of Main Street up to the village Green.

 At present the village is mainly residential.
 Historic buildings include Rosehurst and Holly Cottage, and former farmhouses such as Church Hill Farm House and Prospect Farm House.
 Non-residential buildings in the village include the public house, the church, the post office, the school and the village hall.
 Walnut farm is the only remaining operational farm in the village.
 New modern residential development at the northern end of the village, such as the properties along the south side of Branton Lane are not characteristic of the locally distinctive properties of the historic buildings in the village.

 Annual events in the village include several Open Gardens days, a Village Hall craft fair, School Christmas fair, and a Spring Festival.